ChrisJacobsJr/SimpleCalculator/Readme.md

     - implement a buffer that holds a value.
 The buffer is acted upon by the button functions (Completed Oct 10 2024)
     - update the display of the calculator every time the buffer value is changed.
 (Completed Oct 10 2024)

-### Phase 3
+### Phase 3 (Started October 10 2024)
-1. Make it so that the program can be used with the numpad or keyboard
+1. Make it so that the program can be used with the numpad or keyboard (Finished Oct 10 2024)
-2. Bug testing
+2. Bug testing (Finished Oct 10 2024)
-3. Documentation
+3. Documentation (Finished Oct 10 2024)